Chapter 7 - The Force Within

 On the Road for Lucasfilm

 Ted was a pioneer in satellite television and was planning a 24 hour news network called the Cable News Network.
 The first CNN news studio was built in the basement of his big mansion outside of Atlanta.
 He gave me a tour.
-The elevator doors opened on to the basement and here was this fully staged news room in the basement of his house.
+The elevator doors opened on to a fully staged news room in the basement of his house.

-It wasn’t up and operating yet and we talked about whether there was enough news to fit a 24 hour cycle.
+It wasn’t fully operating yet and we talked about whether there was enough news to fit a 24 hour cycle.
 Obviously, Ted was right, but at the time it was a risky bet.